goyoambrosio/goyoambrosio.github.io/_posts/2017-05-20-how-to-turn-off-wifi-at-night-in-mikrotik-routeros.md

   - schedule
 ---

-If you think that you must to turn off WiFi at night due to security reasons or looking for a healthy rest time, here is how to do that on Mikrotik RouterOS.
+If you think that you must turn off WiFi at night due to security reasons or looking for a healthy rest time, here is how to do that on Mikrotik RouterOS.

 ![CRS125 MikroTik's popular router](/assets/images/2017/05/CRS125.png){: .align-left}

-To program a Mikrotik router for turning off and on WiFi you must to use scripting and scheduling capabilities fo RouterOS.
+To program a Mikrotik router for turning off and on WiFi you must use scripting and scheduling capabilities fo RouterOS.

-The command you must to run to turn off WiFi is:
+The command you must run to turn off WiFi is:

     interface wireless disable <interface-name>